h5py/h5py/docs/faq.rst

-Enumeration                         Any NumPy integer type                          Read/write as integers References                          Region and object Variable length array               Any supported type                              See :ref:`Special Types <vlen>` Any other NumPy dtype               Map to opaque type with specific tag            You must register types manually
+Enumeration                         Any NumPy integer type                          Read/write as integers References                          Region and object Variable length array               Any supported type                              See :ref:`Special Types <vlen>`
 =========================           ============================================    ================================

 Unsupported types: